switch120/ps5-ping/README.md

 # PS5-ping
-Target gets intermittent drops of product, and each store can only sell consoles online when in high demand.
-Use this app to Periodically check for PS5 Availability at local Target stores and notify by SMS if any are found.
+Retailers get intermittent drops of product, and each store can only sell consoles online when in high demand.
+Use this app to Periodically check for PS5 Availability at local retailers and notify by SMS if any are found.

+## Currently supports:
+* Target
+* Walmart

 # Notifications
 Notifies via SMS using AWS SNS, available on the AWS free tier.